 If the application is approved, service will begin within ten (10) calendar days of receipt of a completed application, unless the Applicant wants service to begin at a later date.
-(See C.1.a.)
+(See D.1.)

 3. Required Written Application Information

 The Authority may require any or all of the following information: